Joseph-LIN-Tech/event_attack_physics/README.md

 If you find this repository useful, please cite our paper:

 @inproceedings{lin2025adversarial,
-  title={Adversarial Attacks on Event-Based Pedestrian Detectors: A Physical Approach}, author={Lin, Guixu and Niu, Muyao and Zhu, Qingtian and Yin, Zhengwei and Li, Zhuoxiao and He, Shengfeng and Zheng, Yinqiang}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={39}, number={5}, pages={5227--5235}, year={2025}
+  title={Adversarial Attacks on Event-Based Pedestrian Detectors: A Physical Approach},\
+  author={Lin, Guixu and Niu, Muyao and Zhu, Qingtian and Yin, Zhengwei and Li, Zhuoxiao and He, Shengfeng and Zheng, Yinqiang}, \
+  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, \
+  year={2025}
 }